Twylixy/pymyarena/README.md

 ## How to use?

-Place core in the same directory of our project
+Place core in the same directory of your project

 ```
 from pymyarena.api import Api